AlexandrovLab/SigProfilerExtractor/README.md

 ## <a name="installation"></a> Installation

 To install the current version of this Github repo, git clone this repo or download the zip file.
-Unzip the contents of SigProfilerExtractor-master.zip or the zip file of a correpsonding branch and In the command line, please run the following:
+Unzip the contents of SigProfilerExtractor-master.zip or the zip file of a corresponding branch.

+In the command line, please run the following:
 ```bash
 $ cd SigProfilerExtractor-master